 Her American, European and Asian roots as well as her striking doll-like face led to her rise as one of the most unique-looking and beloved top models.
 For this campaign, we rediscover a siren in a surreal universe of striking colors.

 From pastel hues to royal blue in the resort collection, which conveys a certain sense of tranquility and makes a subtle transition with sky blue from the fall-winter 2013 collection.
-It becomes more severe as the radical, neo-punk tone shifts more towards deeper, darker shades of navy, at times even International Klein Blue in the Spring/Summer collections.
+It becomes more severe as the radical, neo-punk tone shifts more towards deeper and darker shades of navy in the Spring/Summer collections.

 Californian architecture was a major source of inspiration for the women’s Spring/Summer 2014 collection.
 The angular structure of the metal heels of the shoes evoke the rectangular and minimalist metal constructions of case study houses.
 Their perforations echo the style of futuristic googie buildings, which drew inspiration from the space age.